Notes on tapers vs. fades

 What’s next?

-I also need to start thinking about how to cope with the width and bulk of the clipper.
-I find it hard to achieve the swift graduation a fade requires with my current tools.
-This is a good time to revisit my learning materials, especially the videos.
+I still find it hard to achieve the swift graduation a fade.
+I know I need to practice flicking out from the head more, but this is also a good time to revisit my learning materials, especially the videos.

 Last but not least: I need to remember that clients won’t know all this.
 Clients will use the wrong terms for things, and it’s on me to help us both figure out what they really want.